Copper vs PEX Plumbing: Complete Comparison & Which is Better

 Which Is Better for Your Application?

 The best pipe material depends heavily on the specific job at hand.
-Here's how copper vs PEX pipes stack up across the most common residential applications.
+Here's how copper vs PEX pipes stack up across the most common residential applications in 2026.

 New Construction